FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/04 Metadata/Metadata and Controled Vocabularies.md

 Note that in many cases controlled vocabularies are suggested, but at this stage they are not strictly defined.

-Later on during this training, you will learn how and where to define the metadata for your learning resources.

 ## Syllabus